-Around this age, kids are super into their friendships; they’re also fired up by toys that tap their imaginations.
+Around this age, kids are into their friendships; they’re also fired up by toys that tap their imaginations.
 And they’re likely becoming real readers.
 Strategy games, books, and toys that skew a little more grown-up are all winners.

 No baby stuff here!
 Artistic ingénues will love this sophisticated coloring book that features line-drawing illustrations from real-deal creatives like Keith Haring, Shepard Fairey, Keita Takahashi and more, all waiting to be colored in by the kid who’s just a little too cool for school.